 7. Can Be Good During Pregnancy

 Another study suggests that taking alkaline water has substantial biological effects on postnatal growth (12).
-This might have to do with the minerals in the water.
+This might have to do with the mineralization in the water.
 There is not a lot of research on alkaline water yet – it is ongoing.

 8. Aids Detoxification